Democrats Reportedly Gearing Up For 'Race-Baiting' Midterms

-When Republican nominee Ron DeSantis urged Floridians to not “monkey this up,” by electing his Democratic opponent, the African-American mayor of Tallahassee Andrew Gillum, he may have – intentionally, or not – sounded a racist dog whistle, officially opening the season of race-baiting ahead of this fall’s midterms.
+When Republican nominee Ron DeSantis urged Floridians to not “monkey this up” by electing his Democratic opponent, the African-American mayor of Tallahassee Andrew Gillum, he may have — intentionally, or not — sounded a racist dog whistle, officially opening the season of race-baiting ahead of this fall’s midterms.

-“He doesn’t need to apologize to me, he needs to apologize to Florida voters,” is how Gillum responded to DeSantis’ subsequent apologies, according to The Hill, perhaps shifting attention away from himself, refusing to partake in racial politics.

-According to the Daily Beast, in Democratic circles Ron DeSantis’ dog whistle is viewed, not as an incident, but as part of a border pattern reflecting the current state of American politics, and the Democrats are gearing up for another race-baiting election season.
+“He doesn’t need to apologize to me, he needs to apologize to Florida voters,” Gillum responded, as reported by The Hill.
+According to the Daily Beast, in Democratic circles, Ron DeSantis’ dog whistle is viewed, not as an incident, but as part of a broader pattern reflecting the current state of American politics, and the Democrats are gearing up for another race-baiting election season.

 Evidently, DeSantis’ “monkey up” comments were so off the wall, that they prompted Fox News’ Sandra Smith to state, live in program, that the network does “not condone this language.”

-But, the damage had already been done.
-Not even by DeSantis’ comments – they maye have only reignited the fire – but by Donald Trump’s successful 2016 campaign rhetoric, the Daily Beast suggested.
-Implicit references to race, dog whistles, and race-bating will be the norm in midterm elections, which could prove to be a challenge for the ethnically, racially diverse Democratic Party.
+Unfortunately, the damage had already been done.
+Not even by DeSantis’ comments — they may have only reignited the fire — but by Donald Trump’s successful 2016 campaign rhetoric, the Daily Beast suggests.
+Implicit references to race, dog whistles, and race-baiting will be the norm in midterm elections, which could prove to be a challenge for the ethnically, racially diverse Democratic Party.

-“Unfortunately, this is the world that Donald Trump has unleashed, a place where, because of the color of your skin, you can be assumed to be nefarious, and that your job is to prove that you’re not,” Abdul El-Sayed, who was a progressive Democratic candidate for governor in Michigan, told the Daily Beast.
+“Unfortunately, this is the world that Donald Trump has unleashed, a place where, because of the color of your skin, you can be assumed to be nefarious, and that your job is to prove that you’re not,” Abdul El-Sayed, former progressive Democratic candidate for governor of Michigan, told the Daily Beast.

 “Unfortunately, this is the world that Trump has unleashed: a place where, because of the color of your skin, you can be assumed to be nefarious, and your job is to prove that you're not.” — @AbdulElSayed, Democratic candidate for governor in Michigan https://t.co/euw0koZLPj